Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Shoppers who value brand support, service options, and long-term parts availability.

-• Living rooms where you can comfortably plan for the full reclined footprint.
+• Living rooms where the full 65-inch reclined footprint can be planned comfortably.

 Where it falls short

-• Manual recline isn’t as adjustable as power systems with headrest or leg-support tuning.
+• Manual reclining is less adjustable than power systems with headrest or leg-support tuning.

-• The center seat doesn’t recline, so it’s better for two loungers than three.
+• The center seat does not recline, so it works better for two serious loungers than three.

 La-Z-Boy Trouper Reclining Sofa